-The variety of Royal National Park walks on offer have made it popular with bushwalking enthusiasts for over one hundred years.
+The variety of walks on offer in the Royal National Park have made it popular with bushwalking enthusiasts for over one hundred years.
 From easy beginners hikes to family-friendly walks and even an epic 2-day challenge along the Coast Track.
 We have been walking these trails since we were teenagers and we know there is a walk here to suit everyone!

 Plan a walk in Royal National Park